 This is one of those treks where you can climb the summit in the harsh winters.
 It’s a four-day beginner trek in Uttarakhand, which takes you to the frozen Juda ka Talab and the snow-clad paths.
 The magical sunrise from the 12500 ft Kedarkantha summit seems like heaven.
 You can also get the views of various peaks like Pangarchulla and Har Ki Dun from the summit.

-The need to connect with your greater purpose and the belief in faith is such a connecting factor that even if you’re not a Hindu, you can feel the credence all around you.
+The need to connect with your greater purpose and the belief in faith is such a connecting factor that even if you’re not a Hindu, you can feel the faith all around you.
 It sets the mood for when you start your climb.

 The forested floors of the massive mountain peaks, with meadows of Pine Trees and possible snow kissing the hills, makes for a stunning backdrop to your communal journey.
 Also, right after the base camp, you’ll start witnessing stunning panoramic views all round of famous mountain summits along with the river Tons, which is fed by glaciers.